sgahlot/workbench-example-sdxl-customization/code/rhoai/README.md

   * Take note of the `minio-api` route location as that will be needed in next section.

 ### Add Serving runtime
-You can either build the Serving runtime, from [igm-repo](./igm-repo/) by following the instructions provided there, or use the existing yaml for adding the serving runtime for deploying the model generated in this project.
+You can either build the Serving runtime, from [igm-repo](./igm-repo/) sub-directory by following the instructions provided there, or use the existing yaml for adding the serving runtime for deploying the model generated in this project.

 Follow these steps to use the existing yaml:
 * Expand `Settings` sidebar menu in RHOAI